 From 12 September 2023, the Investment Manager was appointed as the Company's Alternative Investment Fund Manager ("AIFM") and is now responsible for the Company's risk management and portfolio management.
-Therefore, the Investment Manager has full discretion under the Investment Manager has full discretion under the Investment Management Agreement to make investments in accordance with the Company's Investment Policy from time to time.
-In addition, the Company has appointed a depositary4, Indos Financial Limited, and their details can be found on page 99.
+Therefore, the Investment Manager has full discretion under the Investment Management Agreement to make investments in accordance with the Company's Investment Policy from time to time.
+In addition, the Company has appointed a depositary, Indos Financial Limited, and their details can be found on page 99.
 There are no changes to Triple Point's fees as a result of their appointment as AIFM.
 Further details can be found in note 6.